 Internal medicine doctors are dorks, emergency medicine physicians are cowboys, and dermatologists care about nothing more than money.
 What’s the truth about doctor stereotypes, and what is more fiction than fact?
-Let’s find out.

-The stereotype of internal medicine, amongst medical students and physicians, is that they love thinking and talking more than they love doing.
-It’s often affectionately called “mental masturbation”.
-The reason this stereotype exists is that on inpatient medicine, teams spend several hours, sometimes up to half a day, rounding on patients and discussing the minor nuances of which antibiotic to prescribe or the minutiae of an obscure disease.
+Amongst medical students and physicians, the stereotype of doctors in internal medicine is that they love thinking and talking more than they love doing.
+It’s often affectionately called “mental masturbation.”
+The reason this stereotype exists is that in inpatient medicine, teams spend several hours, sometimes up to half a day, rounding on patients and discussing the minor nuances of which antibiotic to prescribe or the minutiae of an obscure disease.

-But as with most stereotypes, that isn’t fully accurate.
+But as with most stereotypes, this isn’t fully accurate.
 Within internal medicine, there are two main ways of practicing: inpatient and outpatient.
 Inpatient medicine is where you take care of patients who are inpatient, meaning they are staying in the hospital.
 On average, these patients are sicker and more complex from a medical management perspective.

 With family medicine, outpatient medicine is the primary focus, although they do receive a bit of gynecology, surgery, musculoskeletal, and other specialty training.
 In short, family medicine places an emphasis on outpatient medicine, continuity of care, health maintenance, and disease prevention.
 Internal medicine, given its deeper adult medicine training, is often better suited for managing adult patients with complex medical histories.

 The stereotype of family medicine is that you generally go into the specialty if you’re not a particularly strong student.
 Compared to other specialties, it’s less competitive, the average board scores are low, and the pay is towards the bottom of the stack.
-That being said, I know several brilliant medical students that went into family medicine because they’re passionate about the field, not because they couldn’t do something else.
+That being said, I know several brilliant medical students who went into family medicine because they’re passionate about the field, not because they couldn’t do something else.
 And plus, a low or high board score is not necessarily predictive of whether or not you’ll be a good physician.

 These next few specialties have something that most others don’t—a more balanced lifestyle.
 Anesthesiologists get a bad rap for being lazy, and it’s not hard to see why.
 During surgeries or other operations, anesthesiologists are busy at work at the beginning of the procedure, at the end of the procedure, and at moments in the middle of the procedure.

 Anesthesiologists often joke about the blood-brain barrier, and they aren’t referring to the semipermeable border separating circulating blood from the central nervous system within the human body.
-They’re talkinng about the drapes in the operating room that separate the surgeons, the blood, from the anesthesiologists, the brains.
+They’re talking about the drapes in the operating room that separate the surgeons, the blood, from the anesthesiologists, the brains.

 Being an anesthesiologist is harder than it looks.
 When things are calm and steady, all is well.
 But when a patient is unstable and rapidly decompensating, you won’t be envious of their position.
 It’s not surprising that given the stress of their job and access to drugs, they have some of the highest rates of substance abuse.

 That being said, there are two deal breakers—ego and operating.
-If putting aside your ego is tough, it may be hard being second in command in the operating room, or being yelled at by a cranky surgeon who, quite frankly, has no business to be yelling at you.
+If putting aside your ego is tough, it may be hard being second in command in the operating room or being yelled at by a cranky surgeon who, quite frankly, has no business yelling at you.
 And if you love the art, challenge, and excitement of operating, it’s tough to forever be on the other side of the curtain, too brainy to get your hands dirty.

 If you like computers more than you like people, then radiology may be the right field for you.
-Radiologists spend the entire day in dark reading rooms looking over radiographs, MRI’s and other imaging.
+Radiologists spend the entire day in dark reading rooms looking over radiographs, MRIs, and other imaging.

 While pathologists generally don’t have patient interaction or continuity, they are regularly working with physicians of other specialties, just as radiologists do.
 For that reason, you wouldn’t get very far in pathology, or any specialty for that matter, if you couldn’t work with other people as part of a team.

 If you love money but don’t like working too hard, dermatology is the field for you.
-Just know that there are many other people like you, and for that reason it’s incredibly challenging to match into derm.
+Just know that there are many other people like you, and for that reason, it’s incredibly challenging to match into derm.

 General Medical Officer